Harvard College (Classics)

 In addition, I have a good deal of practical experience using Mandarin.
-I have lived and worked in Beijing for several years, I am a qualified Chinese-English medical interpreter and I have considerable experience as a translator for environmental organizations such as the Natural Resources Defense Council.
+I have lived and worked in Beijing for several years, trained as a Chinese-English medical interpreter, and have considerable experience as a translator for environmental organizations such as the Natural Resources Defense Council.

 I have several years of experience teaching ESL to both children and adults.
 My first job out of college was at Beijing Normal University in the People's Republic of China, where I taught ESL to graduate students.
 More recently, I spent a couple of years living with a Chinese family in Beijing, where I taught ESL and Latin to their twin children.
 We had a wonderful time.